Definition

 Brazil Labour Prosecutors Reach R$40 Million Settlement With BYD Over Exploitation of Chinese Workers

-Brazilian authorities secured a R$40 million settlement with BYD in late 2025 to resolve allegations of forced labor and human trafficking at a factory construction site.
-This enforcement action highlights the increasing legal and reputational risks associated with global labor supply chains and the necessity for rigorous human rights due diligence in capital projects.
+Brazilian authorities secured a R$40 million settlement with BYD in late 2025 to resolve forced labor and human trafficking allegations at a factory construction site.
+This enforcement action signals heightened legal and reputational risks for global supply chains, necessitating rigorous human rights due diligence for capital projects and third-party contractors.

 Poland: Phase-Out of Ukraine Assistance Measures Act Enters Into Force With Employer Notification Duties